madSimonJ/madsimonj.github.io/blog/2019113/hackingcsharp_arrayadjust.md

 				<img src="array-c.svg" width="50%" height="50%" style="text-align: center">
 			</div>

-			<p>It's more like a box with two buttons - get the current item, and move to the next.
+			<p>It's more like a box with two buttons - "get the current item", and "move to the next item".
 It doesn't necessarily know how many items there are, where they are, or anything else about them until it has iterated over to look.
 In our simple example, above, there's just an array at the back of it, which isn't much different in principle to the original array diagram.
 But an Enumerable doesn't necessarily just point to a simple data structure.
 It could contain functions:</p>

 			<div class="svg-container">
 				<img src="array-b.svg" width="50%" height="50%" style="text-align: center">
 			</div>

 			<p>These might be simple data converting functions, or they could be expensive database or I/O operations that will each take time to execute.
 The beauty of an Enumerable is that you can define it at the beginning of a function, but until an item from an Enumerable is requested for the first time to use in something else, those functions won't be executed at all.
 Also, if logic later on would prevent the use of the data in the Enumerable, then it will actually <strong>never</strong> execute those functions, saving us time and resources we simply don't need to use up.
-In an ideal world, we'll leave data defined behind an Enumerable for as long as possible, so that we only access it as and when it's needed and not before.
-A subject for another day is methods you can use to crack open an IEnumerable and create your own custom behaviour.  </p>
+In an ideal world, we'll leave data defined behind an Enumerable for as long as possible, so that we only access it as and when it's needed and not before.</p>

-			<p>The problem we face if we want to amend the item at index 2, like we did at the start of this article, is that the Enumerable doesn't necessarily know where the item as index position 2 <strong>is</strong> or even if there <strong>is</strong> an item 2, until it starts making function calls to iterate through the data.
+			<p>The problem we face if we want to amend the item at index 2, like we did at the start of this article, is that the Enumerable doesn't necessarily know where the item as index position 2 is or even if there <strong>is</strong> an item 2, until it starts making function calls to iterate through the data.
 How then do we amend our value without losing all the benefits of the Lazy Evaluation that an Enumerable gives us?</p>

 			<p>The sort've method I usually see that people deploy in production is something like this:</P>